fleurzeldenrust/Efficient-coding-in-a-spiking-predictive-coding-network/README.md

 # Efficient-coding-in-a-spiking-predictive-coding-network
 MATLAB code for a network filter model, consisting of 'filter-and-fire' neurons with both recurrent and feed-forward filters, that performs close to optimal tracking of its input.

-When using this code, please reference the following preprint:
+When using this code, please cite the following preprint:

 Zeldenrust, F., Gutkin, B., & Denève, S. (2019).
 Efficient and robust coding in heterogeneous recurrent networks.
 BioRxiv. https://doi.org/10.1101/804864